STEVE INSKEEP, Host:

 PATTI NEIGHMOND: Pregnancy can weaken the immune system, which may be one reason why pregnant women are more vulnerable to bacterial infection.
 Dr. Brian Mercer heads obstetrics at Cleveland's Metro Health Medical Center.

-Dr. BRIAN MERCER (Department of Obstetrics, Cleveland's Metro Health Medical Center): Pregnant women who develop a bladder infection are more prone to developing kidney infections, and pregnant women who develop pneumonia are at higher risk of complications from the infection itself.
+BRIAN MERCER: Pregnant women who develop a bladder infection are more prone to developing kidney infections, and pregnant women who develop pneumonia are at higher risk of complications from the infection itself.

 NEIGHMOND: And those complications can harm the developing fetus.

-Dr. MICHAEL KATZ (March of Dimes): It's reassuring to see that commonly used antibiotics are not problematic, but some of the rarer antibiotics may be.
+MICHAEL KATZ: It's reassuring to see that commonly used antibiotics are not problematic, but some of the rarer antibiotics may be.
 And the key question is: Is the antibiotic needed?
 And if it is needed, has it been checked for its potential toxicity?

 NEIGHMOND: And doctors can do their part, says Katz, by doing a culture and figuring out exactly what type of bacteria is infecting the pregnant woman.
 Mercer says this is particularly important to do during the first trimester.